-David is an active lay leader at First United Methodist Church of Seattle and chairs their communications team.
+David is an active lay leader at First United Methodist Church of Seattle and is the former chair of their communications team.
 His interests include advocating for various social justice causes, and in providing welcoming spaces for people of all backgrounds to find supportive community.
 David and his partner live and work in downtown Seattle, and strive to extend hospitality to many who find themselves relocating to this growing city each year.

 Rev. Dani Forbess

 Dani is pastor of Northminster Presbyterian Church in Ballard.
 She and her husband Doug have roots in California but have enjoyed Pacific Northwest living for years.
 She is a founding member of Coastland Commons, a grassroots project to bring the art of worship into the local hands of the congregation.
 She is fascinated by the local work of pastoral ministry and how it shapes local art and community.
 She is passionate about bringing that work into the context of the 21st century.